radix-io/hands-on/README.md

 ## Reservations

 ATPESC 2023 attendees will have access to a 128 node reservation on Polaris (ALCF) from 9am to 9pm CT to execute hands-on exercises as part of the I/O track.

-On Polaris, submit your jobs to the `ATPESC2023` queue and the `ATPESC2023` allocation using the `-A ATPESC2023` and `-q ATPESC2023` options in your job script or qsub command line.
+On Polaris, submit your jobs to our reservation using the the `ATPESC2023` allocation and the `R563923` queue (`-A ATPESC2023` and `-q R563923` options, respectively, in your job script or qsub command line).
 You can use the /grand/projects/ATPESC2023/usr/ directory for data storage; please create a subdirectory there based on your username to avoid conflicts with other users.